 Cost: The Numbers Speak for Themselves

 In-house customer service agents cost businesses more than an annual salary.
-Agents require life and health benefits, overtime payments for after-hours coverage, paid training, and paid vacations.
-In cases when a company does not employ dedicated customer service agents but requires other employees to cover customer service duties, the time and effort get taken away from those employees’ primary duties.
-In other words, customer service is an expletive endeavor.
+Employees require life and health benefits, overtime payments, paid training, and vacations.
+When a company does not employ dedicated customer service agents, it requires other employees to cover customer service duties.
+Time and effort get taken away from those employees’ primary duties.
+In other words, customer service is an expensive endeavor.

 “Many companies have realized that outsourcing customer service is often a less expensive alternative to hiring full-time customer service staff in the office,” says Janna Kline, HelpSqaud Operations and Accounts Manager.
-“Companies have to pay them salary and overtime during busy seasons, which can add up to as much as 60 percent.”
+“Companies have to pay them salary and overtime during busy seasons, which can add up to as much as 60 percent of costs.”

-With outsourcing, a fixed monthly subscription fee gives businesses access to agents they don’t have to train or supply with benefits.
+With outsourcing, a fixed monthly subscription fee gives businesses access to agents.
+Agents that don’t need training or benefits.
 According to some estimates, outsourcing can be as much as 50 times cheaper than hiring a full-time customer support agent in-house.

 And let’s not forget about the cost of training for your in-house agents.
-How much money is actually walking out the door when an agent you nurtured and trained decides to quit?
+When a trained agent decides to quit, businesses lose money.
 With outsourced agents, knowledge remains with the outsourcing company you chose.
-A reputable account manager would have a process in place for quick onboarding and training of new agents.
+A reputable account manager has a process in place for quick onboarding of new agents and visual assistants.
 That is one less thing for you to worry about.

 A Rise in Quality: Good Service Means Good Business

-Listen, we’re not going to tell you that your in-house customer service agents suck (though we do have a guide to hiring chat agents that don’t suck, in case you’re interested).
+Listen, we’re not going to tell you that your in-house customer service agents suck.
+(Though we do have a guide to hiring chat agents that don’t suck, in case you’re interested).
 But if you run a small business, chances are that some of your employees (or you, if your business is very small) have to wear multiple hats and fulfill many roles.
 One of these roles might happen to be customer service.
-But things get busy and, if that is the case, perhaps outsourcing customer service can help you raise the quality of it.
+But things get busy and, if that is the case, perhaps outsourcing customer service can help you raise its quality.

 Customer service agents who are trained to do customer service exclusively can provide better customer service.
 And better customer service means better business.